2026-2027 Singer Agreement

 Sit or stand: You are always welcome to stand!
 If you feel yourself disengaging, try standing up behind your chair or pacing behind your section.

 Take a quick reset: Sometimes you just need to reset.
-Ask your Director for a break, walk to the water fountain, grab a drink, and come back in less than a minute.
+Ask your Director for a break, walk to the water fountain, grab a drink, and come back in about 3 minutes.

 If staying engaged is really difficult for you, ask for help!
 Mx.
 V and Ms. Sophie can help you brainstorm ways to be successful!